• Maverick Dispatch brings advanced weather intelligence into aviation dispatch for safer, more efficient operations.

 Contact us

 The Weather Company and SkyPath partnership keeps growing stronger with the rollout of new features into both Pilotbrief and Fusion products.
-These enhancements help air carriers tap into SkyPath’s crowdsourced turbulence data, so they’re better able to predict, prevent, and mitigate the impact of intensifying clear air turbulence.
+These enhancements help air carriers tap into SkyPath’s crowdsourced turbulence data to predict better, prevent, and mitigate the impact of intensifying clear air turbulence.

 The growing challenge of turbulence

-Recent studies tell us severe clear air turbulence (CAT) has jumped by 55% in the last 40 years due to intensifying climate change.1 This rise in turbulence adds up to more injuries to passengers and crew, as well as costs for things like injury damages, aircraft maintenance, and fuel consumption.
+Recent studies tell us severe clear air turbulence (CAT) has jumped by 55% in the last 40 years due to intensifying climate change.1 This rise in turbulence adds to more injuries to passengers and crew, as well as costs for injury damages, aircraft maintenance, and fuel consumption.

 SkyPath integration with Pilotbrief and Fusion